 Refrigeration system tubes are located near the defrost pan and can become hot.
 Remove and install defrost pan carefully.
 Failure to do so could result in personal injury.

 PART WHAT TO USE HOW TO CLEAN Removable parts (shelves, crisper, etc.) Sponge or cloth with mild detergent and warm water Hand wash, rinse and dry thoroughly.
 Outside Sponge, cloth or paper towel with mild detergent, warm water and an appliance wax (or good auto paste wax) Wash outside of cabinet.
 Do not use abrasive or harsh cleaners.
 Rinse and dry thoroughly.
 Wax painted metal surfaces at least twice a year.
 Apply wax with a clean, soft cloth.
 Waxing painted metal surfaces provides rust protection.
 Do not wax plastic parts.
-Inside walls (allow freezer to warm up so cloth won't stick) Sponge, soft cloth or paper towel with baking soda or mild detergent and warm water Wash with mixture of warm water and: mild detergent, or baking soda (26 g [2 tablespoons] to .95 L [1 quart] of water).
+Inside walls (freezer should be allowed to warm up so cloth won't stick) Sponge, soft cloth or paper towel with baking soda or mild detergent and warm water Wash with mixture of warm water and - mild detergent, or - baking soda (26 g [2 tablespoons] to 0.95 L [1 quart] of water).
 Rinse and dry thoroughly.
+Door liners and gaskets Sponge, soft cloth or paper towel with mild detergent and warm water Wash, rinse and dry thoroughly.
+DO NOT USE cleaning waxes, concentrated detergents, bleaches or cleaners containing petroleum on plastic parts.
+Plastic parts (covers and panels) Soft, clean sponge or soft, clean cloth with mild detergent and warm water Wash, rinse and dry thoroughly.
+DO NOT USE paper towels, window sprays, scouring cleansers or flammable fluids.
+These can scratch or damage material.
+See "Important Safety Instructions" on page 3.